SahilAnower/EcomEase/README.md

 3. **Communication**:
     - Synchronous communication using Feign Clients.
-    - Asynchronous communication using RabbitMQ/Kafka.
+    - Asynchronous communication using RabbitMQ.

 4. **Database**:
     - Each microservice has its own database.